iansedano/CodeSnips-Notes/SSH key setup.md

 > ls ~/.ssh/id_rsa.pub
 ```

-Not: Must be Powershell (Core) on Windows.
+Note: If on Windows must be Powershell.

 If the message in the console contains No such file or directory, then you don’t have an SSH key, and you’ll need to create one.
-If you do not see No such file or directory in the output, you already have a key; proceed to step 2.4.
+If you do not see "No such file or directory" in the output, you already have a key; proceed to step 2.4.

 To create a new SSH key, run the following command inside your terminal.
 The -C flag followed by your email address ensures that GitHub knows who you are.